-- Use pre-computed partial results to improve the efficiency of heuristic search. - Introducing a new form of heuristic called pattern databases. - Compute the cost of solving individual subgoals independently. - If the subgoals are disjoint, then we can use the sum of costs of the subgoals as a new and better admissible cost function. - ▶ A way to get a new and better heuristic function by composing known heuristic functions. - Make use of the fact that computers can memorize lots of patterns. - Solutions to pre-stored patterns can be pre-computed. - Speed up factor of over 2000 compared to previous results in 1985.
+- Use pre-computed partial results to improve the efficiency of heuristic search. - Introducing a new form of heuristic called pattern databases. - Compute the cost of solving individual subgoals independently. - If the subgoals are disjoint, then we can use the sum of costs of the subgoals as a new and better admissible cost function. - ▶ A way to get a new and better heuristic function by composing known heuristic functions. - Make use of the fact that computers can memorize lots of patterns. - Solutions to pre-stored patterns can be pre-computed. - This year-2002 result has a speed up factor of over 2000 compared to a year-1985 previous result.